City Sewer Rate Adjustment - Latest Update (As of September 27, 2017)

 Below is additional information regarding the sewer rate adjustments

 Overview – Newport Beach Sewer Operations and Newly Adopted Rate Adjustments

 The City of Newport Beach (City) Utilities Department administers the sewer operations for the City.
 In late 2016, Utilities retained the consulting services of HF&H Consultants LLC to prepare a sewer rate study, make findings and recommendations regarding the City’s sewer rate structure and sewer rates.
 In July 2017, HF&H completed the Draft Sewer Rate Study and Utilities management staff brought it forward for City Council approval on July 25, 2017.
 The Final Sewer Rate Study may be viewed by clicking here, Sewer Rate Study.

 General information about the City’s sewer operations

-MOD operates and maintains approximately 197 miles of wastewater sewer mains, over 25,500 sewer laterals, and 21 sewer lift stations among other sewer system facilities.
+The Utilities Department operates and maintains approximately 197 miles of wastewater sewer mains, over 25,500 sewer laterals, and 21 sewer lift stations among other sewer system facilities.
 Operations, maintenance and repair activities include sewer line cleaning, root removal, manhole maintenance and repair, sewer lift station operation and maintenance, sewer line video inspection, and sewer lateral maintenance, repair and replacement.

 Adjusting sewer rates under Proposition 218 Law